-- Creating and enhancing productive working modes and co-ownership of results; - Producing knowledge that may trigger societal change for more resilient cultural heritage; - Influencing governance and policy making; - Engaging stakeholders in improving cultural heritage resilience; - Increasing mutual understanding of relevant issues among technology providers (i.e. scientific partners) and users (i.e. city partners and their colleagues); - Stimulating a continuous and productive dialogue among technology providers and users to determine needs, identify corresponding solutions and support their uptake in practice.
+• Creating and enhancing productive working modes and co-ownership of results;

+- Producing knowledge that may trigger societal change for more resilient cultural heritage; - Influencing governance and policy making; - Engaging stakeholders in improving cultural heritage resilience; - Increasing mutual understanding of relevant issues among technology providers (i.e. scientific partners) and users (i.e. city partners and their colleagues); - Stimulating a continuous and productive dialogue among technology providers and users to determine needs, identify corresponding solutions and support their uptake in practice.

-This document was developed drawing on literature review and the experience of the authors in facilitating collaborative research.
-In addition, it synthesises input collected from the ARCH research team, through two workshops (held in Bratislava in June 2019 and Brussels in November 2019), organised and facilitated by ICLEI - Local Governments for Sustainability (ICLEI Europe).
+The first version of this document (completed in November 2019) was developed drawing on literature review and the experience of the authors in facilitating collaborative research.
+In addition, it synthesised input collected from the ARCH research team, through two workshops (held in Bratislava in June 2019 and Brussels in November 2019), organised and facilitated by ICLEI - Local Governments for Sustainability (ICLEI Europe).
 The first half-day workshop was divided in two parts.
 The first part focused on exploring definition, principles, obstacles and operational framework in small rotating groups.
 The second part focused on defining city needs in relation to their key heritage assets.
-The second workshop was a shorter session that involved critically reviewing and further developing this draft guideline, again divided into small groups.
+The second workshop was a shorter session that involved critically reviewing and further developing the draft guideline, again divided into small groups.
+A third workshop was conducted online in September 2020 (ca. 14 months into the project), due to travel restrictions related to the Covid-19 virus outbreak.
+Project partners were invited to respond to a short survey in advance, reflecting on their experience of using this document.
+The workshop included feedback sessions, in three groups that focused on reviewing the co-creation process in practice so far - and areas to improve it.
+The original version of this document was used to guide this review, focusing specifically on Part 3 Vision, Part 4 Principles (even if not addressed in a separate group, co-creation principles were brought up during the workshop in multiple occasions), Part 5 Obstacles, and Part 6 Operational Framework.
+The document was then revised to incorporate the feedback gathered at this time.
+All partners were invited to review the revised version, before it was finalised by the lead authors.